 COMMIT-ELEMENT (Ed)= inverse(scalar-op(mask, PWE))

 This message shall be transmitted to the peer as described in 8.2a.7 (Framing of SAE).
+The temporary secret mask may be destroyed at this point.

 Modify sections 8.2a.5.4 and 8.2a.5.5 as indicated: